isfttr/LucasAguiar.xyz/content/en/post/10-years-of macbook-pro-9,2.md

 ![My 10-year old MacBook Pro.](/macbook-pro9,2.jpeg)

 This is the good 'ol MacBook Pro.
 If you upgrade it, you can have a good upgradeable/fixable computer for many years.
 The screen isn't great, but for most of my day-to-day use it will not be a problem.

+You can reach out to contact me about this or other topics at my email lucas.fernandes.df@gmail.com.